gedesurya125/surya-ui/README.md

 });
 ```

-2. Inport the themeConfigs instances to ThemeProvider
+2. Import the themeConfigs instances to ThemeProvider

 ```js
 import YourComponent from './YourComponent'